Interstate 70 in Utah: Effect on the San Rafael Swell

 Before the construction of I-70, the San Rafael Swell was relatively inaccessible and not well known or explored.
 There were, however, a few efforts to protect the swell as early as 1935.
 Since the construction of the freeway, the number of visitors to the swell has increased significantly, as the swell can now be accessed by automobile.
 As such, several groups are increasing efforts for protected status of the area, via national park, national monument, or wilderness designation.

 A major push occurred in 2002 when officials from Emery County, joined by Utah governor Mike Leavitt, petitioned President George W. Bush to use the authority of the Antiquities Act and create a San Rafael Swell National Monument.
 This effort lost momentum after the governor promised to honor the wishes of Emery County residents via a nonbinding referendum, which did not pass.
 Common reasons given by residents for opposing the designation included fear of the federal government restricting access and a repetition of events that occurred with the Grand Staircase–Escalante National Monument.
 This monument was established in 1996 by President Bill Clinton.
 In that case, the monument was proposed at the federal level in secret.
 Boundaries were drawn without the consent or even knowledge of local residents.
 This incited anger and triggered a backlash in rural Utah.

 Most of the swell is administered by the BLM and is not given special consideration.
 A small portion on the eastern edge is protected as Goblin Valley State Park, administered by the Utah Division of Parks and Recreation.
-In 2019, after lobbying by the Southern Utah Wilderness Alliance, congress directed the BLM to study 17 specific areas of Southern Utah for designation as a wilderness areas, including several in the San Rafeal Swell.
-In the same act, Congress directed the BLM to create a San Rafeal Swell Recreational Area.
+In 2019, after lobbying by the Southern Utah Wilderness Alliance, congress directed the BLM to study 17 specific areas of Southern Utah for designation as a wilderness areas, including several in the San Rafael Swell.
+In the same act, Congress directed the BLM to create a San Rafael Swell Recreational Area.